 Conversion ratios continue to improve.
 Prospects your new hire called and emailed during months 1, 2 and 3 start to return phone calls.
 Momentum is building.
 Conversion ratios continue to improve!

 Month Five (Day 121-150)

 Good news, your new hire is receiving job orders from NEW prospects.
 They might not be the best job orders, but they are coming in.
 Don’t forget that we also have to account for the time it takes to source, screen, submit, interview and hire candidates.
 This is why you see quota attainment achieved in the following month and not in month five.
 Conversion ratios improve yet again over the prior month.
 This is why it is called RAMP-UP!
 Most managers think of "ramp-up" as ramping up more and more jobs and eventually placements.
 It certainly is but the point is, your conversions should be ramping up.
 This is what you have to track, measure and coach to.

 The combination of consistent sales activity coupled with learning, iterating and improving conversion ratios and accounting for the length of your sales cycle culminate with achieving quota attainment in month six.

-Looking for more sales onboarding tips, join me for my free webinar, Making Sales Onboarding Success Repeatable and Predictable.
+Looking for more sales onboarding tips, check our eBook, Making Sales Onboarding Success Repeatable and Predictable.